Extended field theories are local and have classifying spaces: Smooth symmetric monoidal -categories

-on the nerve of the groupoid with two objects $x$ and~$y$ and two nonidentity morphisms $x\to y$ and $y\to x$, where the first functor converts presheaves of sets into presheaves of discrete simplicial sets and the second functor is induced by the projection $Δ^n⨯Γ⨯\cartsp→Δ$ onto the $k$th copy of~$Δ$.
+on the nerve of the groupoid with two objects $p$ and~$q$ and two nonidentity morphisms $p\to q$ and $q\to p$, where the functor converts presheaves of sets into presheaves of discrete simplicial sets.
 Local objects with respect to (i) and (ii) are Rezk's complete Segal objects, defined by Segal's special $Δ$-condition and the completeness condition, which says that the map $X_0→X_1$ that sends objects to their identity morphisms is a weak equivalence onto the subobject of invertible 1-morphisms. \item[(iii)] (Segal's special $Γ$-condition.)
 For $\langle \kappa\rangle,\langle \ell\rangle\in\Gamma$, the maps

 Also, the map which forces the 0th space to be contractible.
-Local objects are precisely Segal's special $Γ$-objects, for which the maps $X_{\kappa+\ell}→X_\kappa⨯X_\ell$ and $X_0→*$ are weak equivalences, with the subscripts referring to $Γ$, and all other arguments fixed. \item[(iv)] (Sheaf condition.)
-For $\{U_\alpha\}_{α∈I}$ a good open cover of $V$ in $\cartsp$, the Čech nerve $c_U∈\PSh_\Delta(\cartsp)$ has as its $m$-simplices the presheaf of sets
+Local objects are precisely Segal's special $Γ$-objects, for which the maps $X_{\kappa+\ell}→X_\kappa⨯X_\ell$ and $X_0→*$ are weak equivalences. \item[(iv)] (Sheaf condition.)
+Suppose $S$ is a site, e.g., $S=\stcart$ (\cref{def.cartsp}) with its Grothendieck topology of good open covers, other examples of interest include $\cart$ (\cref{def.eucl}), $\FEmb_d$ (\cref{fembdef}), $\frakFEmb_d$ (\cref{fembdelta}).
+For ${\cal U}=\{U_\alpha\}_{α∈I}$ a covering family of $V$ in $S$, the Čech nerve $c_{\cal U}∈\sPSh(S)$ has as its presheaf of $m$-simplices the presheaf of sets